shantanupagare/pmem-CSI/README.md

 Use `make stop` to stop and remove the virtual machines.

-The DeviceMode (lvm or direct) used in testing is selected using variable TEST_DEVICEMODE in [test-config.sh](test/test-config.sh).

 ### Running commands on test cluster nodes over ssh

 `make start` generates ssh-wrappers `_work/clear-govm/ssh.N` for each